API Gravity Calculator

 Classification of API gravity

 45° are less valuable as they are considered extra light.
-The degree of API for most crude products are between
+The degree of API for most crude products is between

 35-45° being most valuable.